mlnoone/hashtable-demo/README.md

 or it can be compiled and run on Linux, Mac or Windows: `gcc -o hashtable hashtable.c` [with ` -lm` in linux]

-The code is commented to highlight some important paradigms of hash table design.
+The code is commented to highlight some important paradigms of hash tables.

-Collisions are handled by open adressing / linear probing.
+Note: Collisions are handled by open adressing / linear probing.